 Do you dread paying your taxes each year?
 They can be costly, and you may worry that your business will be low on cash afterwards.
 Don’t fret – once you’ve received a business loan, you can pay your taxes and still have money to put towards your business’s needs.
-Therefore, if you’ve already received a business loan, contemplate saving it for tax season!
+Therefore, if you’ve already accepted a loan offer, contemplate saving it for tax season!

 10. Accomplish your Expansion Plans

-If your business is thriving, you might have ideas on how you can continue to grow.
+If your company is thriving, you might have ideas on how you can continue to grow your business.
 Many business owners consider expanding their business, either by opening another location, expanding their existing location or increasing their products or services.
-Of course, these projects can be costly, so you’d likely benefit from using your business loan for your expansion plans.
+Of course, these projects can be costly, especially if they require you to rent real estate or build a new structure, so you’d likely benefit from using your business loan for your expansion plans.